product-release · article

-Phoenix Artisan Accoutrements Teases Agua Dulce, A Florida Water Homage
+Phoenix Artisan Accoutrements Brings Agua Dulce Back: A Florida Water Tribute at Ten Years

-Phoenix Artisan Accoutrements just teased their next release: Agua Dulce, an explicit homage to Florida Water.
-No firm date, no preorder, no scent breakdown.
-Just promo art and the words “Coming Soon.
-Stay Tuned.”
-It’s worth talking about anyway, because the source material is one of the most underrated splashes in the hobby and PAA is one of the few houses that can do something genuinely weird with it.
+Phoenix Artisan Accoutrements has officially announced the return of Agua Dulce, their long-running Florida Water tribute that first hit the catalog back in 2016.
+A decade in, the scent has earned a cult slot in PAA’s seasonal rotation, and the 2026 promo art makes it clear they are not reinventing the formula.
+They are bringing it back.
+Worth a beat to talk about anyway, because the source material is one of the most underrated splashes in the hobby and PAA stays one of the few houses that can do something genuinely weird with it.

 What is Florida Water?